 Edge effects are defined as non-symmetrical coupling between pins due to their proximity to the edge of the connector.
 Four subparameters describe how far into the body of the connector these edge effects extend.
 All four subparameters are required and may appear in any order.

-1) Left edge: Number of columns in the swath matrix used to represent left edge coupling effects to represent right edge coupling effects 3) Top edge: Number of rows in the swath matrix used to represent top edge coupling effects represent bottom edge coupling effects
+1) Left\edge: Number of columns in the swath matrix used to represent left edge coupling effects

-2) Right edge: Number of columns in the swath matrix used
+2) Right edge: Number of columns in the swath matrix used to represent right edge coupling effects